-Prof. Cowburn has research interests in nanotechnology and its application to magnetism, electronics and optics.
+Russell Cowburn has research interests in nanotechnology and its application to magnetism, electronics and optics.
 Before returning to Cambridge in 2010 he held positions at the CNRS Paris, University of Durham and Imperial College London.
-He is now the Director of Research for the Department of Physics and the founder of two start-up companies and the inventor of the anti-counterfeiting technology ‘Laser Surface Authentication’.
+He is now the Director of Research for the Department of Physics, the founder of two start-up companies and the inventor of the anti-counterfeiting technology ‘Laser Surface Authentication’.
 He has had over 60 patents granted and is a frequent invited speaker at international conferences.
 He is the winner of the GSK Westminster Medal and Prize, the Degussa Science to Business Award, the Hermes International Technology Award and the Institute of Physics Paterson Medal and Prize.
 In 2009 his research was recognised by the European Union by the award of a 2.8 million Euros ERC Advanced Investigator Grant, given only to the highest level of international research.
 Professor Cowburn was elected a Fellow of the Royal Society in 2010.

 “Three dimensional magnetic nanowires grown by focused electron-beam induced deposition”, Scientific Reports 3, 1492 (2013)

 “Magnetic ratchet for three-dimensional spintronic memory and logic”, Nature 493, 697 (2013)

 "Near-field interaction between domain walls in adjacent permalloy nanowires", Phys.
 Rev. Lett.
 103, 077206 (2009)

 "Measuring domain wall fidelity lengths using a chirality filter", Phys.
 Rev. Lett.
 102, 057209 (2009)

 "High efficiency domain wall gate in ferromagnetic nanowires", Appl.
 Phys.
 Lett.
 93, 163108 (2008)